felipebravom/SemEval_2018_Task_1_Eval/README.md

 python tweets_to_arff <original_test_data> <weka_predictions> <output file>
 ```

 Note: the current version of this script can only convert predictions from regression tasks.
+We will add support for other tasks soon.

 ### 2.3.
 Examples

+#### SVM Regression on EI-reg Anger
+In this example we will train an SVM regression (from LibLinear) on EI-reg-En-anger-train using unigrams as features, and we will deploy the classifier on the corresponding development set.

-1. Convert training and dev data for the anger emotion for the EI-reg into arff format:
+1. Convert training and dev sets into arff format:

  ```bash
 python tweets_to_arff.py 1 EI-reg-En-anger-train.txt EI-reg-En-anger-train.arff